tahaafg20/D2-JS/06-loops/01-looping-basics.md

 }
 ```

 You don't always have to count up from zero, either.
 All of the following loops are valid.
 Can you figure out how they work?
-Use the browser console to try it out.
+Use the console to try it out.

 ```javascript
 var i, x;